Aeonium castello-paivae C. Bolle

 Sempervivum castello-paivae, Aeonium gomeraeum, Aeonium paivae, Sempervivum paivae

-Aeonium castello-paivae is a succulent plant with rosettes of green leaves with pink margins when grown in full sun, forming compact clumps up to 12 inches (30 cm) tall and wide.
+Aeonium castello-paivae is a succulent plant with rosettes of green leaves with pink margins when grown in full sun.
+It forms compact clumps up to 12 inches (30 cm) tall and about the same in width.
 The rosettes are up to 4 inches (10 cm) in diameter.
 The flowers are white, star-shaped and appear throughout the summer.
-Flowers are white.

 How to Grow and Care